10 Best things to do in Sintra – Complete guide

 Public transport

 The best way to get to Sintra from Lisbon is by train.
-The Sintra line, which connects Lisbon to Sintra, is a historic line that has exists since 1887.
+The Sintra line, which connects Lisbon to Sintra, is a historic line that has existed since 1887.
 Besides, it is a practical and less confusing way to visit Sintra.

 Driving a car in Sintra is complicated, as many streets are off-limits to cars, others are only one-way, and consequently, traffic is terrible.
 On the other hand, going by train is an experience in itself.
 The landscape is beautiful, and the Sintra train station is enchanting.